ArmandPhilippot/coldark/README.md

 | `coldark07` | `#0b121b` | ![#0b121b][#0b121b] | Deepest structural background |

 ### Accent colors

+`coldark08` to `coldark15` are fixed accent slots by hue.
+Their role stays the same between variants, while their hex value changes to fit the light or dark context.

 | Denomination | Coldark Cold | Coldark Dark | Preview | General use |
 | :----------: | :----------: | :----------: | :-----: | ----------- |